Mango Sticky Rice

 Please scroll ⬇️ to the recipe card for the full ingredient amounts and instructions.

-- Coconut milk (full-fat): Use canned, full-fat coconut milk for the richest flavor and best texture.
-Shake the can well before using.
+- Full-fat coconut milk – canned, full-fat coconut milk gives you the richest flavor and the creamiest texture.
+Shake the can well before opening.

 How to Make Mango Sticky Rice